 How Multiple PHP Versions Work Together

 The Sury PPA packages each PHP version independently, so installing PHP 8.4 does not remove existing PHP installations.
-As a result, you can run PHP 8.3, 8.4, and other versions simultaneously, assigning different versions to different virtual hosts or projects.
+You can run PHP 8.3, 8.4, and other versions simultaneously, assigning different versions to different virtual hosts or projects.

 Switch Command Line PHP Version